threefoldtech/web3gw/README.md

-# 3bot
+# web3gw

-> :warning: The repository has recently modified its name from web3_proxy to 3bot.
+> :warning: The repository has recently modified its name to web3gw.
 Although Github will redirect the fetches, pushes, etc to the new name they do strongly recommend to change the remote:
 >
-> ```git remote set-url origin git@github.com:threefoldtech/3bot.git```
+> ```git remote set-url origin git@github.com:threefoldtech/web3gw.git```

+## web3gw

-The 3bot implements a json rpc 2.0 server which opens up remote procedure calls for many clients such as tfgrid, tfchain, stellar, bitcoin, etc. Each directory in [here](server/pkg/) is a client that the web3 proxy supports.
+The web3gw implements a json rpc 2.0 server which opens up remote procedure calls for many clients such as tfgrid, tfchain, stellar, bitcoin, etc. Each directory in [here](server/pkg/) is a client that the web3 proxy supports.

 Project setup: